Queen of the Wild

 Please, Cordelia had ruled the playground long before she realized that being rich meant she was even more privileged than she thought.
 Harmony's family was better off than her own, but that had never helped her in a battle of wills between them.

 She rolled her eyes, stepping in front of Valerie protectively."You did, actually, from what I remember.
 Still trying to find what you missed in the matrix?"

 That's when she heard a growl.
 They all turned their heads, all except Valerie, eyes caught in the glowing ones of the hyenas in the pen.

 The exhibit room went silent.

 Then Cordelia threw her head back and laughed.
 No, not laughed, she cackled.
-And the entirety of kyle's group joined her.
+And the entirety of Kyle's group joined her.
 Valerie looked at them, freaking out.
-She had only stayed because she was pretty sure Cordelia would kick her out if she ran.
+She had only stayed because she was pretty sure Cordelia would kick her out of her group if she ran.
 But if crazy was catching, then she was so not sticking around.
 With that thought she bolted.
 Cordelia turned.
 Watched her go, and laughed even harder.

 None of them noticed the magic circle on the floor.

 "Hey, since when are there new Cordettes?"
 Willow asked Xander, turning her head towards the entrance and back to the show.

 Cordelia was making her usual dramatic entrance, Xander's briefly distracted by the very short leather skirt and the cleavage the really low-cut shirt leaves in the open.
 But he's a teenage boy, and of all the things he's ever called Cordelia, ugly has never been one of them.
 Her ability to temporarily turn his brain to mush with her body is just another thing about her he finds annoying.
 Viva the We Hate Cordelia club.